skeuomorph-wow/suboptimal/README.md

 Shot caller to call out spins and redirect melee.
 Can also call vulnerability

+Casters, down rank if it's your vulnerability.
+Don't pull aggro, it slows everything down.

 ## Other Drakes

 Mints MT, Skeu/Parity OT.
 Ebonroc, taunt on Shadow of Ebonroc.
 Flamegor, pre-taunt wing buffet.
 Hunters tranq shot.

 Position them in the corner, MT tucked into the corner, with OTs on either side ready to taunt.
 This way we don't have to have an OT bouncing back and forth between spots.
 [Video](https://www.twitch.tv/videos/596152667?t=0h42m36s)

 ## Chrom